 I want to return to XXU for my crowning achievement, the MSN in Public Health Nursing with a focus on education.
-I am a perennial optimist who always thinks positively and proactively; thus, I am optimistic that our efforts will pay off in the future and disparities will be reduced.
+I am a perennial optimist who always thinks positively and proactively; thus, I am optimistic that our efforts will pay off in the future and that disparities will be reduced.
 I am concerned with vulnerable aggregates, especially children of color.
 I want to be the program director of a state or federal government institution or organization ten years from now.
 I would also like to teach community health nursing at a local community college.

-I currently work part-time, serving the needs of a medically underserved community where most individuals have at least the perception of no access; they have no health insurance, and they confront profound cultural and language barriers that prevent them from seeking care.
+I currently work part-time, serving the needs of a medically underserved community where most individuals have at least the perception of no access; they have no health insurance and confront profound cultural and language barriers that prevent them from seeking care.
 Working in this facility has exposed me to a vast array of patients, all of whom appear to be from the most distinct cultural backgrounds, and each speaks English in their way.
 This position has opened my eyes to many challenges; in my case, for example, recovering the Spanish I learned as a child and putting it to work in nursing.

 I cannot wait to work each day because my patients are among the most vulnerable members of our society, with profound physical, emotional, and mental disabilities.
 I have learned to sustain my tranquility through empathy and to provide quality care by building a relationship based on mutual trust.
-I have also been very active as a volunteer with numerous public health fairs, doing health education screenings and promoting literature to the public.
+I have also been highly active as a volunteer with numerous public health fairs, doing health education screenings and promoting literature to the public.
 My central goal is to connect with patients on a level that inspires them to take responsibility for their recovery.
-This is especially difficult to do when working in acute care, where the patient turnover rate is high.
-XXU’s MSN graduate program is my first choice because I need the support of my family nearby to focus almost entirely on my studies.
+This is especially difficult when working in acute care, where the patient turnover rate is high.
+XXU’s MSN graduate program is my first choice because I need the support of my family nearby to focus entirely on my studies.
 I am sentimentally attached to XXU, where I first developed my devotion to public health education.

 I want to earn the MSN at XXU because I am confident that your undergraduate program has prepared me well to excel.
 Completing your program will give me the tools to advance my career as a distinguished nurse educator, leader, and advocate.
 I crave the satisfaction and fulfillment of touching people’s lives by empowering them to cope with lifetime health challenges.
-By completing your program, I will be qualified to develop lifelong health plans that put patients in the driver’s seat of their recovery.
+By completing your program, I will be qualified to develop lifelong health plans that put patients in the driver’s seat for their recovery.
 I thank you for considering my application to your program.